jshalf/TCPxx/README.md

 # TCPxx
-TCP++ : Library for simplified C++ access to key BSD sockets capabilities John Shalf (1996-present) and Werner Benger (2001-present) Many additional contributions from CCT at LSU and the Cactus (CCTK) team. sed for Cactus Computational toolkit (http://www.cactuscode.org/) and SciNET Bandwidth challenge.
+TCP++ : Library for simplified C++ access to key BSD sockets capabilities John Shalf (1996-present) and Werner Benger (2001-present) Many additional contributions come from CCT at LSU and the international Cactus (CCTK) team. sed for Cactus Computational toolkit (http://www.cactuscode.org/) and SciNET Bandwidth challenge.

 Based on C-language-based TCPutils library, developed by John Shalf at VPI&SU in 1991.
 TCP++ is a ground-up rewrite for the C++ language.
 The original TCPutils is still in the "CImpl" subdirectory, but development ceased in 1995.